On binary pulsars and the force of gravity

 The discovery of the binary pulsar B1913+16 by Hulse and Taylor \cite{Hulse} represents a milestone in astrophysics because relativistic binary pulsar systems are perfect laboratories to study general relativity.
-In the past decades very detailed calculations were performed in the post-Newtonian approximation with all possible relativity corrections to measurables (see, for example, \cite{Blandford}, \cite{Damour}, \cite{Taylor} and references therein).
+In the past decades, very detailed calculations were performed in the post-Newtonian approximation, with all possible relativity corrections to measurables (see, for example, \cite{Blandford}, \cite{Damour}, \cite{Taylor} and references therein).

-However, it seems that one important part of calculations is not included into the analysis of a relativistic binary system.
-Namely, the impact of the spacetime curvature on the observables of a binary bound system is not elucidated in all respects.
+However, it seems that one important part of the calculations is not included into the analysis of a relativistic binary system.
+Namely, the backreaction of the spacetime curvature on the observables of a binary bound system is not elucidated properly.

-Let us define a metric in the following form:
+The metric can be defined in the following form \cite{Landau}:

-It is suitable for the treatment of an isolated bound system if we assume that $h_{\mu\nu}$ vanishes at infinity.
-One can now write Einstein equations in the following form (see \$\$ 7.6 of the book in \cite{Weinberg}; we accept conventions of this book):
+It is suitable for the treatment of an isolated bound system if we assume that $h_{ij}$ vanishes at infinity.